Sarum College logo

 Auditing Modules

-An auditor participates in a module in exactly the same way as students on the MA, but does not prepare an assessment at the end of it and receives no academic credit.
+An auditor participates in a module in exactly the same way as students on the postgraduate programme, but does not prepare an assessment at the end of it and receives no academic credit.

 Enrolment Requirements